niekjuh/touch-scroll/README.md

 - This plugin will only work for vertical-scrolling content.
 It has been designed with only this in mind to keep the library lightweight and efficient.
 - The code is based on [iScroll](https://github.com/cubiq/iscroll), but is a simpler (and more accurate) plugin for jQuery.

+Another scroll library to consider is Scrollability: [http://joehewitt.github.com/scrollability/](http://joehewitt.github.com/scrollability/) which, although not a jQuery plugin, is a very accurate and capable solution to the same problem.

 ## Example

 Using your iOS device (iPhone, iPod touch or iPad), view an example of touchScroll in action at: [neave.github.com/touch-scroll/example.html](http://neave.github.com/touch-scroll/example.html)